therealtunguyen/ChessWithUI/README.md

 ## About game play

-All you need to do is just moving pieces and appearantly practicing your [chess][chess-rules] skill by playing with yourself 😉.
+All you need to do is just moving pieces and apparently practicing your [chess][chess-rules] skill by playing with yourself 😉.

 [python-download]: https://www.python.org/downloads/
 [python-mac]: https://docs.python.org/3/using/mac.html